(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Abstract

 \section{Abstract}

-The size of dust grains plays a fundamental role in determining the physical and chemical processes in circumstellar disks, but observational constraints of grain size, $a$, remain challenging.
-(Sub)millimeter continuum observations often show a percent-level polarization parallel to the disk minor axis, which is generally interpreted as coming from scattering by $\sim 100\mu$m-sized spherical grains (with a size parameter $x \equiv 2\pi a / \lambda < 1$, where $\lambda$ is the wavelength).
-Larger spherical grains (with $x$ greater than unity) would produce polarization parallel to the disk major axis, in contradiction to the observed pattern.
-The inferred grain size of $\sim 100\mu$m is in tension with the opacity index $\beta$ that point to larger mm/cm-sized grains.
-However, grains are expected to be non-spherical and irregular under realistic conditions.
-Here we investigate the scattering-produced polarization by large irregular grains with $x$ much larger than unity with optical properties obtained from laboratory experiments.
-Using the radiation transfer code, RADMC-3D, we simulate polarization images and find that large irregular grains still produce polarization parallel to the disk minor axis.
-Our results suggest that scattering grains at (sub)millimeter wavelengths in disks are not limited to $\sim 100 \mu$m, but can easily have millimeter sizes or even larger, thus alleviating the long-standing tension between the grain sizes inferred from scattering and other means.
+The size of dust grains, $a$, is key to the physical and chemical processes in circumstellar disks, but observational constraints of grain size remain challenging.
+(Sub)millimeter continuum observations often show a percent-level polarization parallel to the disk minor axis, which is generally attributed to scattering by $\sim 100\mu$m-sized spherical grains (with a size parameter $x \equiv 2\pi a / \lambda < 1$, where $\lambda$ is the wavelength).
+Larger spherical grains (with $x$ greater than unity) would produce opposite polarization direction.
+However, the inferred size is in tension with the opacity index $\beta$ that points to larger mm/cm-sized grains.
+We investigate the scattering-produced polarization by large irregular grains with a range of $x$ greater than unity with optical properties obtained from laboratory experiments.
+Using the radiation transfer code, RADMC-3D, we find that large irregular grains still produce polarization parallel to the disk minor axis.
+If the original forsterite refractive index in the optical is adopted, then all samples can produce the typically observed level of polarization.
+Accounting for the more commonly adopted refractive index using the DSHARP dust model, only grains with $x$ of several (corresponding to $\sim$mm-sized grains) can reach the same polarization level.
+Our results suggest that grains in disks can have sizes in the millimeter regime, which may alleviate the tension between the grain sizes inferred from scattering and other means.
 Additionally, if large irregular grains are not settled to the midplane, their strong forward scattering can produce asymmetries between the near and far side of an inclined disk, which can be used to infer their presence.